 Time-honored techniques to thaw winter’s chill

 Winter brings the festive sparkle of the holidays; fresh, snowy vistas; exhilarating outdoor sports … and, for many people, lethargy, dry skin, and runny noses.
 How can we keep up our spirits—and our health—when it’s so easy to let Old Man Winter bring us down?
 Ayurveda, the holistic-health system that originated in India thousands of years ago, offers a self-care tool kit that can provide just the boost you need.
-We spoke with Hilary Garivaltis, Dean of the Kripalu School of Ayurveda, to get her perspective on how this ancient healing modality offers practical ways to keep warm during the colder months.
+We spoke with Hilary Garivaltis, founder of the Kripalu School of Ayurveda and now a frequent Kripalu presenter, to get her perspective on how this ancient healing modality offers practical ways to keep warm during the colder months.

 Because winter is a cold, dry season, Hilary points out, the body needs warmth to stay healthy, and what we eat can either help or hinder us as the season gets underway.
 Avoiding cold, raw, or dry foods during the winter is recommended, because the body craves more moisture and density during this time of year.
 Thus, a diet consisting primarily of heavier cooked foods can warm the belly and keep energy levels up, stoking our internal furnaces.
 Hilary recommends eating lots of hardy soups and stews this time of year.
 The bounty of the fall harvest—root vegetables such as carrots, parsnips, and sweet potatoes—create an ideal centerpiece for these dishes, as along with meat, if that’s part of your diet.
 Add a variety of nutrient-rich nuts, grains, and seeds.
 Keeping your pantry well stocked with pungent spices, such as cinnamon, mustard seed, pepper, and cayenne, adds both flavor and heat.
 Sipping warm water with lemon throughout the day—as well as teas—can offer a heating boost to combat the cold.